-In this section, we will demonstrate Ellora on a selection of examples.3 Together, they exhibit a wide variety of different proof techniques and reasoning principles, while demonstrating various uses of randomization in algorithm design.
-Our examples freely use facilities for defining custom operations and lemmas in the assertion logic, which are available in Ellora's implementation.
+In this section, we will demonstrate Ellora on a selection of examples; we present further examples in the supplemental material.
+Together, they exhibit a wide variety of different proof techniques and reasoning principles which are available in the Ellora's implementation.

 Hypercube routing.
-We will begin with the hypercube routing algorithm [47, 48].
-To set the stage, consider a network where each node is labeled by a bitstring of length D, and two nodes are connected by an edge if and only if the two corresponding labels differ in exactly one bit position.
-This network topology is known as a hypercube, a D-dimensional version of the standard cube; a simple example with D=3 is in Fig. 11.
+We will begin with the hypercube routing algorithm [37, 38].
+Consider a network topology (the hypercube) where each node is labeled by a bitstring of length D, and two nodes are connected by an edge if and only if the two corresponding labels differ in exactly one bit position.